 Birds play a vital role in ecological balance and sustainability.
 They eat insect pests, provide food for other predators, and aid plant reproduction as pollinators or seed dispersers.
 However, some birds can be a nuisance in urban environments, and pest birds can cause inconveniences in your day-to-day life.

-Here are the kinds of birds that are considered pests:
+Kinds of birds that are considered pests:

 These pest birds are the most common and hazardous.
 Aside from the nuisance of large flocks in public spaces, pigeon droppings transmit disease, cause structural damage, and slips and falls.
 They also carry insect pests such as lice, ticks, and fleas.
 Pigeons prefer grains, but will eat all types of food, gathering in outdoor spaces in search of larger food quantities.